 - CSAs allow the community to support the farmer by paying up front, which greatly eases the heavy start-of-season expenses and allows farmers to more efficiently and effectively plan and grow the crops.
 In return, the farmer is committed to the members to bring them the highest quality produce possible throughout the season.

-- The Fruit Share CSA starts in July or August (depending on location), when we have a lot of variety available to give to members.
+- The Fruit Share CSA starts in August, when we have a lot of variety available to give to members.

-- Share options and length vary depending on pickup location.
+- Share length varies depending on pickup location.

-- Each week the share will have a balanced mix of seasonal fruit including peaches, plums, nectarines, apples, pears, Asian pears, and seedless grapes.
+- Each week the share will have a balanced mix of seasonal tree fruit including peaches, plums, nectarines, apples, pears, and Asian pears.
+(We do not grow berries)

 - The share contains a nice amount of fruit for a couple or small family, or for a single person who LOVES their fruit!

-- Additional Membership Perks: Free Passes to events such as our annual Ice Cream Social and other special events, PLUS "First Dibs" on Gold Rush apple reservations at the end of the season.
+- Additional Membership Perks: "First Dibs" on Gold Rush apple reservations at the end of the season.
 PLUS, as always, you'll preferentially receive fruits which are in shorter supply.
 Our motto?
-Members first...markets second!
+Members first...market customers second!

 What is the size of a share?

 - A share contains a nice amount of fruit each week for two fruit-loving adults (who each eat about 1 or 2 pieces of fruit per day) or for a small family.
 If you have a larger family, eat a lot of fruit, or tend to do a lot of entertaining, you may wish to consider buying an additional share.

 - The number of pieces of fruit and weight of the share will vary, based on the fruits available (plums vs. Asian pears, for example), but we stick with the above guidelines to provide a nice selection.
 Weight of share is about 8 pounds a week, depending on fruits available.

 - Most Fruit Share members also have the opportunity to order and buy extra fruit if they need it.